wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 The vendored versions are tracked in `sysidentpy/_lib/_vendor/VENDORED_VERSIONS`.

+### Testing and Coverage

+SysIdentPy tests its own Array API integration layer rather than re-testing the vendored upstream projects.
+In practice, this means the project coverage report excludes `sysidentpy/_lib/_vendor/`, while Array API tests focus on first-party behavior such as namespace and device validation, NumPy-only fail-fast paths, and namespace-preserving `fit()`/`predict()` behavior.

 ### Opt-in Dispatch

 Array API dispatch is disabled by default (`array_api_dispatch=False`).
 This design decision guarantees: